 Supporting the above judgement is the fact that Rakon sold ordinary shares in November 2017, shortly after the convertible preference share issue, at the same price as convertible preference shares were issued.
-Should the protective rights attached to the convertible preference shares be triggered, these shareholders would be entitled to up to 1.2 times the issue price of the convertible preference shares, are not substantive as at 31 March 2018.
+Should the protective rights attached to the convertible preference shares be triggered, these shareholders would be entitled to up to 1.2 times the issue price of the convertible preference shares, potentially reducing the net assets available to ordinary shareholders.
+As noted above the Directors judge these to be protective rights that are not substantive as at 31 March 2018.